Effective customer engagement breeds loyalty and revenue growth. It’s probably the most powerful business development capability you can nurture.

-If you’re going to improve your engagement then you’ll need to carry out an honest audit of your current practices.
+Improve your engagement by carrying out an honest audit of your current practices.
 You can use this to make sure you’re optimising the worthwhile activity and replacing redundant, resource-heavy methods.
 Ask yourself whether your engagement practices are the same across all departments and understand the critical points in sales and account management where engagement is needed.

-Look at your customer service function and think about customer service as being delivered by the whole business as a wider customer engagement strategy, not just as a single function of your business.
+Look at your customer service function.
+Think about customer service as a whole business capability.
+By doing this, service becomes a wider customer engagement strategy, not just as a single function of your business.

 Also consider the relationships that your customers are forming with each other and the potential for a valuable community for peer-to-peer communication.